M66B/NetGuard/FAQ.md

 No, unlike most of the similar closed source alternatives.

+However, the network speed graph notification will use extra battery power.
+This is why the notification is shown only when the screen is on.
+You can decrease the update frequency using the settings to reduce the battery usage.

 <a name="FAQ5"></a>
 **(5) Can you add usage statistics?**<br />
 **(5) Can you add popups to allow/block applications?**<br />